yuanwow/yuanwow.github.io/_pages/about.md

 # 🍾 Biography
 Hi!
-I’m a third-year Master student in the [School of Artificial Intelligence](https://sai.sysu.edu.cn/) at Sun Yat-sen University (SYSU), supervised by [Prof. Xuehe Wang](https://sai.sysu.edu.cn/teacher/234).
+I’m a third-year Master's student in the [School of Artificial Intelligence](https://sai.sysu.edu.cn/) at Sun Yat-sen University (SYSU), supervised by [Prof. Xuehe Wang](https://sai.sysu.edu.cn/teacher/234).
 Previously, I obtained my B.Eng. in Mechanical Design, Manufacturing and Automation from the University of Electronic Science and Technology of China (UESTC) in 2022.

 My research interests include Distributed Optimization (e.g., Federated Learning), Game Theory, and Large Language Models (LLMs).